dotnet/AspNetCore.Docs/aspnetcore/signalr/redis-backplane.md

 ::: moniker range="> aspnetcore-2.1"

-* In the SignalR app, install the `Microsoft.AspNetCore.SignalR.StackExchangeRedis` NuGet package.
-(This package is for ASP.NET Core 2.2 and later; there is also a `Microsoft.AspNetCore.SignalR.Redis` package, which is available for ASP.NET Core 2.1 and 2.2 but will not be supported in 3.0.)
+* In the SignalR app, install one of the following NuGet packages:

+  * `Microsoft.AspNetCore.SignalR.StackExchangeRedis` - depends on StackExchange.Redis 2.X.X.
+  * `Microsoft.AspNetCore.SignalR.Redis` - depends on StackExchange.Redis 1.X.X.
+This package will not be shipping in ASP.NET Core 3.0.

 * In the `Startup.ConfigureServices` method, call `AddStackExchangeRedis` after `AddSignalR`: